• Skip to primary navigation

 • Bake for 45-50 minutes until a toothpick poked into the center of the cake comes out clean.

 I used Wilton Bake Even Strips on the outside of my pan to make sure the cake baked evenly.
-They keep the sides from browning too much which is especially nice with this cake, so you see more red, white and blue.
+They keep the sides from browning too much which is especially nice with this cake, so you see more red, white, and blue.

-Red, white and blue cake
+Red, white and blue tye-dye cake with the top cut off.

 • Allow the cake to cool completely.